-1234 Intermediate Algebra.
+- 1234 Intermediate Algebra.
 (4) Prerequisite: ACT Math score of 16 or below or Accuplacer range 20-74.
 The topics include linear equations and their graphs; inequalities and number line graphs; rational expressions; factoring; laws of exponents; radicals; polynomials.
-Four semester hours (institutional credit).
+Four semester hours (institutional credit). - 1313College Algebra.

-College Algebra.
 (3) Prerequisite: A score of 19 on the mathematics portion of the Enhanced ACT or Accuplacer range 88+ and High School Algebra (two units with grade of "C" or better) or MAT 1234 with grade of "C" or better.

-This course includes inequalities functions: linear and quadratic equations, circles, and their graphs; rational, radical, and higher

-This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher-order equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations.

-- College Algebra.
+This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higherorder equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations. - 1314 College Algebra.
 (3) Prerequisite: MAT 1234 with a grade of C or better, or ACT Math score of 17-18 or Accuplacer range 75-87.
-This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher-order equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations.
-MAT 1314 will include review material from Intermediate Algebra. - Trigonometry.
+This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higherorder equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations.
+MAT 1314 will include review material from Intermediate Algebra. - 1323 Trigonometry.
 (3) Prerequisite: A score of 21 or higher on the mathematics portion of the ACT or High School Algebra (two units with grade of "C" or better) or MAT 1313 or 1314 with a grade of "C" or better.

-This course includes trigonometric functions and their graphs; trigonometric identities; trigonometric equations; radian measurement; solutions of right and oblique triangles; inverse trigonometric functions; applications.
+This course includes trigonometric functions and their graphs; trigonometric identities; trigonometric equations; radian measurement; solutions of right and oblique triangles; inverse trigonometric functions; applications. - 1343 Pre-Calculus.

-Pre-Calculus.
 (3) Prerequisite: A score of 21 on the mathematics portion of the Enhanced ACT or College Algebra with a grade of "C" or better.

-A review of college algebra and trigonometry in preparation for Calculus I. Topics include functions; solving equations; logarithmic and exponential functions; trigonometric functions; solving trigonometric equations; graphing functions.

-Business Calculus I. (3) Prerequisite: A score of 25 on the mathematics portion of the Enhanced ACT or Pre-Calculus or Trigonometry or College Algebra with a grade of a "C" or better.

-A study of functions, limits, continuity, derivatives, and their applications to business and economics.

-Calculus I. (3) Prerequisite: High school Algebra I, Algebra II, and Trigonometry and 25 or higher on mathematics portion of ACT or "C" or better in college Precalculus or Trigonometry.

-This course includes the following topics: limits; continuity; the definition of the derivative; differentiation; applications; antiderivatives.

-1623 Calculus II.
+A review of college algebra and trigonometry in preparation for Calculus I. Topics include functions; solving equations; logarithmic and exponential functions; trigonometric functions; solving trigonometric equations; graphing functions. - 1513Business Calculus I. (3) Prerequisite: A score of 25 on the mathematics portion of the Enhanced ACT or Pre-Calculus or Trigonometry or College Algebra with a grade of a "C" or better.
+A study of functions, limits, continuity, derivatives, and their applications to business and economics. - 1613 Calculus I. (3) Prerequisite: High school Algebra I, Algebra II, and Trigonometry and 25 or higher on mathematics portion of ACT or "C" or better in college Precalculus or Trigonometry.
+This course includes the following topics: limits; continuity; the definition of the derivative; differentiation; applications; anti-derivatives. - 1623 Calculus II.
 (3) Prerequisite: MAT 1613 with a grade of "C" or better.

-This course includes the following topics: the definite integral; differentiation and integration of transcendental functions, techniques of integration; applications.

-The Real Number System.
+This course includes the following topics: the definite integral; differentiation and integration of transcendental functions, techniques of integration; applications. - 1723 The Real Number System.
 (Mathematics for Elementary Teachers).
 (3) Prerequisite: MAT 1313 or 1314 with a grade of "C" or better.